-The law shall define the Jurisdiction of the Ministers and the powers of each Minister: The first Council of Ministers of the Union shall be composed of the following Ministers:-
+The law shall define the Jurisdiction of the Ministers and the powers of each Minister.
+The first Council of Ministers of the Union shall be composed of the following Ministers:-

 - 1. Foreign Affairs

 - 2. Interior

 - 3. Defence

-- 4. Finance, Economy and Industry
+- Finance, Economy and Industry 4.

 - 5. Justice

-- 6. Education

-- 7. Public Health

-- 8. Public Works and Agriculture

-- 9. Communications, Post, Telegraph and Telephones

-- 10. Labour and Social Affairs

-- 11. Information

-- 12. Planning.
+- Education Public Health Public Works and Agriculture 8.
+Public Works and Agriculture - 9.
+Communications, Post, Telegraph and Telephones - 10.
+Labour and Social Affairs - 11.
+Information Soldier and A. Steel Burlawhore. - 12.
+Planning.
+So Representative contraction of restaurant conducted he dallow

 The Prime Minister shall preside over the meetings of the Council of Ministers.
-He shall call it into session, direct its debates, follow up the activities of Ministers and shall supervise the co-ordination of work between the various Ministries and in all executive organs of the Union.
+He shall call it into session, direct its debates, follow up the activities of Ministers and shall supervise the co-ordination of work between the various Ministries and in all executive organs of the Union. all the shall be the state of the second second second second